 In synchronous replication, each time data is written to the primary disk, the secondary (remote) disk must complete writing the copy before the primary can begin writing the next piece of data.

-A subsystem which houses a group of disks together controlled by software usually housed within the subsystem.
+A subsystem that houses a group of disks together controlled by software usually housed within the subsystem.

 Providing such functionality as disk aggregation (RAID), I/O routing, and error detection and recovery, the controller provides the intelligence for the storage subsystem.
 Each storage subsystem contains one or more storage controllers.

 An intelligent device residing on the network responsible for directing data from the source (such as a server) or sources directly to a specific target device (such as a specific storage device) with minimum delay.
-Switches differ in their capabilities; a director class switch, for example, is a high end switch that provide advanced management and availability features.
+Switches differ in their capabilities; a director-class switch, for example, is a high-end switch that provides advanced management and availability features.